ota-meshi/eslint-plugin-math/docs/rules/abs.md

   "math/abs": [
     "error",
     {
-      "prefer": "expression", // or "Math.abs"
+      "prefer": "Math.abs", // or "expression"
       "aggressive": false
     }
   ]
 }
 ```

-- `prefer` ... enforces the conversion to absolute values to be the method you prefer. (default: `"expression"`)
+- `prefer` ... enforces the conversion to absolute values to be the method you prefer. (default: `"Math.abs"`)
+  - `"Math.abs"` ... enforces the conversion to absolute values to be the method `Math.abs(n)`.
   - `"expression"` ... enforces the conversion to absolute values to be the expression `n < 0 ? -n : n`.
-  - `"Math.abs"` ... enforces the conversion to absolute values to be the method `Math.abs(n)`.
 - `aggressive` ... configure the aggressive mode for only this rule. (default: `false`)

 ## The `aggressive` mode